MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Follow these steps to add an extension:

 1. Select a profile and go to the **Extensions** pivot.
-1. Select **Add extension**.
+1. Select **Select extension**.
-1. Under **Add an extension**, select an extension from the **Microsoft Edge Add-ons** store or specify an external extension ID.
+1. Under **Select an extension**, select an extension from the **Microsoft Edge Add-ons** store or specify an external extension ID.
-1. Select **Add**.
+1. Select **Select**.

 #### Manage an extension

-After adding an extension, you can configure settings for a specific extension.
+After selecting an extension, you can configure settings for a specific extension.
 These settings will only apply to the extension that you select and will override any profile settings.

 ##### Manage extension policy